The Trouble with Constructors

 initialization.
 Before you ever assign to a field in Java, it still has a

 well-defined value.
-Numbers are 0, booleans are false, and reference types are
+Numbers are 0, Booleans are false, and reference types are

 Whoops!
 That last one is a doozy.
-I hate having to check for null at
+I hate having to check for null

 runtime.
 One of the major motivations for designing Magpie was to have it